spechtacular/nodejs-code-example/README.md

 1. This is a web app used by teachers to validate student assignment results.
-   The student assignment requires conversion of temperatures:​ between ​Kelvin, Celsius​,​ Fahrenheit​, and​ Rankine,
+   The student assignment requires conversion of temperatures between ​Kelvin, Celsius​,​ Fahrenheit​, and​ Rankine,
-   and between volumes​: ​liters​, ​tablespoons​, ​cubic-inches, cups​,​ cubic-feet, ​and​ gallons.
+   and between volumes​ ​liters​, ​tablespoons​, ​cubic-inches, cups​,​ cubic-feet, ​and​ gallons.
 2. Development Environment
     * Mac OSX
     * IntelliJ IDE